Ways to Improve Your Study Habits & Grow Your Skills

-Nonprofit, online Western Governors University put together a great list of study habits that can make a huge difference.
-They have allowed CFO.University to share the list with our Member and Guest Scholars.
+Nonprofit, online Western Governors University put together a great list of study habits that can make a huge difference in what you get out of your coursework.
+They have allowed CFO.University to share the list with our Member and Guest Scholars and those taking the Finance Transformation and Data Analytics Certificate Program.

-Your study environment can be a big factor in how successfully you’ll learn and retain information and be able to apply it in your assessments and on the job.
+Your study environment is a big factor in how successfully you learn, retain information and apply it to your job.

 Here are 10 ways your surroundings impact your studying and how you can make your study settings more conducive to learning.